pmcoltrane/MTConnect-Node/readme.md

 All other requests will receive an MTConnectErrors document.

 All of the XML documents lack proper xmlns namespace attributes.
-Instead, they will return JSON data inside a <Debug> tag.

-Parameters are not implemented for any of the requests.
+Some parameters are not implemented.
 A /probe request will not recognize a device-specific probe such as `http://hostname:port/devicename/probe`.
 A /current request will not recognize `path` or `interval` parameters.
 A /sample request will not recognize `path` or `interval` parameters.